CollegeRideOut/BusyTutor/README.md

 - TableCallExpression
 - StringCallExpression
 - Fixing Environment issuue
   - When assigning we look for the enviroment up the stack and return if found set the value in that environment
 - LogicalExpressions
-- Vargs
+- VarsLieteral

 ### Up Next